qfarenwald/BYOB/README.md

 - Sample Response (error) status: 404
 ```
 {
-    error: 'The set data you are looking for can not be found.
+    error: 'The theme data you are looking for can not be found in order to delete.
 Please try another set id.'
 }
 ```
 - Sample Response (error) status: 500